samoye01/openinghrs/README.md

 STEP 2.
 Open the project solution in visual studio 2022

 STEP 3.
-Run dotnet restore in the console to restores the packages
+Run dotnet restore in the console to restore the packages

 STEP 4.
 Run the project and a swagger Documentation will come up in the browser